theRTB/GT7ShiftTone/README.md

 The delay between beep triggers is currently set to 0.5 seconds.
 This time-out is shared between the three triggers.
 If you choose to not shift and remain above the trigger RPM, the program will not beep again even if revlimit is hit.

-## Settings

-The settings are saved to _config.json_ on exit.
-This includes Tone offset, Hysteresis, Revlimit %, Revlimit ms, Volume, Dynamic Tone Offset and Console IP.
-The power curve and gear ratios are not saved.
-Remote telemetry sends data at 60 packets per second.
-The offset variables (Tone offset, revlimit ms) while defined in milliseconds currently use packet counts in the backend.
-There is one packet per 16.667 milliseconds, approximately.

 ### General display values:

 - **Revlimit**: The limit on engine RPM by its own power.
 Revlimit is derived upon finishing a full throttle sweep up to revlimit.
 - **Revbar**: The range in which the revbar lights up.
 It begins at 85% and starts blinking at 99% of a predetermined value, generally equal to the upshift line in the Transmission tuning page but not always
-- **Power**: A guesstimate on which RPM peak power is hit
+- **Power**: A guesstimate on which RPM peak power is hit.
+If it matches the in-game value, the power curve is probably quite accurate.
 - **Tach**: The current RPM value as reported by the telemetry.
 Updates 30 times per second.

 ### Per gear: